VTCourses/CS4604_Project/Project1.md

 Markdown is a lightweight markup language with plain text formatting syntax.
 It is designed so that it can be converted to HTML and many other formats using a tool by the same name.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
 See [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)

 Using Markdown, edit the README.md in your project's repository.
 Make sure it contains at least the following:
-    * Team Name
+    * Group Name
-    * Name and pid of all team members
+    * Name, pid, and GitHub account of all team members

 Don't forget to commit and push your code!